Game Setup

 Setting up the Table and Terrain

-Savage wastes is played on any tabletop surface that is 3'x3' or larger.
+Savage wastes is played on any tabletop surface that is 2 foot by 2 foot, or larger.
 The more players, the more appropriate it may be to have a larger playing surface.

 Diorama style terrain elements and game pieces are used to create an immersive playing experience.
 The game rulebook includes some ideas to get players started on creating their own handmade terrain and there are a few plastic pieces in the game box.